|Coach's Orders: The LaMont Jordan Story|

 by MARK GREY

 It is a little after noon on a 95 degree day in the middle of July in College Park, Maryland and Bryd Stadium is empty but for one man.
 The man is running full speed up what looks like a never-ending flight of stairs, all while wearing a long-sleeved black shirt.
 That one man is none other than the school’s all time leading rusher, LaMont Jordan.
-As Jordan finishes running the stairs and steps down to the field, he pauses for a second and just stares at the grass, gathers his breath and thoughts, then turns and asks, “ready?”
+As Jordan finishes running the stairs and steps down to the field, he pauses for a second and just stares at the grass, gathers his breath and thoughts, then turns and asks, “ready?”.
 Although new head coach Josh McDaniels is the reason Jordan is in Denver this season, it is the memories of his old head coach that have him ready to play.

 It is less than a week before training camp and the 30-year old Jordan can’t remember the last time he was in better shape.
 After his morning run, he takes off his long-sleeved shirt that could not have been more wet if he was getting out of a pool, then his shoes, and steps on the scale.
 He waits for the scale to register a number and when it does, Jordan laughs and yells out, “I told you so,” as the scale reads 226.
 “No one believes me,” he laughs.
 “All I can say is watch, just watch.
 I haven’t been 226 since I was in college.”
 Jordan jumps off the scale with the look of a 16-year-old kid who just received his driver’s license.
 In order to truly understand how well Jordan’s off-season is coming to an end, one has to know how badly it started.

 Jordan returned to his home in Bowie, Maryland on December 30th, marking the first time he had been home in five months.
 Jordan, who says, “I was just so happy to be home,” had no idea the day would be one he would never forget.
 Jordan remembers getting ready for a night on the town, but not before stopping to have a bite to eat with his high school football coach, Nick Lynch.
 “I remember walking in and seeing Coach and just being so happy to see him.
 I hadn’t seen him in a while and after a long season it just gave me that feeling that I was finally home.
 We laughed and talked about high school, my season, family - just catching up … it felt great,” says Jordan.
 After two hours of catching up, Jordan gave his high school coach-turned-friend a hug and told him he would call later.
 Jordan left and went on with his night.
-The next morning, Jordan woke up at 8 AM to see he had an alarming number of missed calls and voice mails.
+The next morning, Jordan woke up at 8 AM to see that he had an alarming number of missed calls and voice mails.
 “I just knew something wasn’t right when I saw my call log.”
 After flipping through his messages, he got the one that explained it all.
 It was Coach Lynch’s brother Keith informing him that Nick had died in a car accident less than a mile away from his home early in the morning.

 Sports were the one thing that always came easy for Jordan.
-In high school he was not only a standout football player, but he also earned letters in baseball, track & field, and swimming.
+In high school, he was not only a standout football player, but he also earned letters in baseball, track & field, and swimming.
 He lead the Suitland High School football team to its best record in 20 years and was the Prince George's County champion in the 100 meter dash his senior year.
-No one ever worried about his on-field abilities, but there were always questions about where his head was at.
+No one ever worried about his on-field abilities, but there were always questions about where his head was.
 Jordan, who has never met his biological father, always looked to Coach Lynch for guidance on and off the field because “he helped me grow so much as both a man and a football player.
-He was with me as I went through so many ups and downs just in life period.”
+He was with me as I went through so many ups and downs just in life, period.”

 The news of one of the biggest members of his support group passing away hit Jordan hard.
 “I just remember feeling empty,” Jordan says, adding that he went into a “funk” in which he stopped working out and watching what he ate and saw his weight go north of 250 pounds.
 Two months later, the Patriots signed Fred Taylor, which meant they wouldn’t be bringing Jordan back.
 The off-season was only two months old and Jordan was overweight, without his high school coach, and without a team.